canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 !!!
 Note:
-          A snap ID is a a long alphanumeric string, for example:
+          A snap ID is a long alphanumeric string, for example:
           `X03kFuB2OQ3oiEI563kRMSgdQc8YiBfX`

 You can get the snap ID for the core snap (or any other snap) with the `snap